RottenDoom/ic-engine/README.md

 # IC Engine

 Sounds like a cool combustion engine.
-This engine renders stuff so that I can creat games.
+This engine renders stuff so that I can create games.

 ## Build commands